1939-arnav/Transformer-Based-Language-Model/README.md

 A PyTorch-based Transformer model trained on Shakespearean text to generate stylized dialogue for creative writing, theatrical scripts, or educational tools.

+This project implements a custom Transformer-based language model trained on Shakespearean text to generate stylized dialogue and monologues.

+The goal is to explore how attention-based architectures can be used for creative writing tasks, specifically for assisting in **script writing**.
+The model is built from scratch using PyTorch and employs subword-level tokenization (Byte-Pair Encoding) to efficiently learn language structure from a small dataset.

+It can generate fluent, dramatic-style text — mimicking Shakespearean language — and showcases how language models can serve as tools for writers, playwrights, or educators.

 ---

 ##  Features